bgall/odk/README.md

 # odk

-A package for convenient analysis and presentation of data from the Open Data Kit (ODK) survey software.
-This is inteded to serve as an R alternative to the Stata program for basic ODK question types [odkmeta](https://github.com/PovertyAction/odkmeta).
+A package for convenient analysis in R of data from the Open Data Kit (ODK) survey ecosystem.
+Primarily an R-based alternative to the Stata program [odkmeta](https://github.com/PovertyAction/odkmeta).

 ## Development